-The Software Technology Parks Scheme is covered under Chapter 5 of the Foreign Trade Policy.
-The STP Scheme is a 100% export-oriented scheme for the development and export of computer software and services using data communication links or in the form of physical media including the export of professional services.
+The Software Technology Parks Scheme is covered under Chapter 6 of the Foreign Trade Policy.
+The STP Scheme is a 100% (one hundred percent) exportoriented scheme for the development and export of computer software and services using data communication links or in the form of physical media including the export of professional services.
 The major attraction of this scheme is a single-point contact service to the STP units.